Music of Indonesia: Bonang and talempong

-Bonang is an instrument from gong family in the gamelan device.
-Talempong is a traditional instrument of the Minangkabau of West Sumatra with shape almost the same as the bonang.
+The bonang is an instrument from the gong family used in the gamelan device.
+Talempong is a traditional instrument of the Minangkabau of West Sumatra with a shape almost the same as the bonang.
 Talempongs can be made of brass, but some are made of wood and stone.
 Talempongs are played by being hit using a wooden rod or a stick.
 Talempong is usually used to accompany dance or welcoming performances, such as the typical Tari Piring, Tari Pasambahan, Tari Alang, Tari Suntiang Pangulu and Tari Gelombang.
-Talempong is usually performed with an accordion accompaniment, a type of organ supported and played with the right hand played by the player.
-In addition to the accordion, instruments such as saluang, gandang, serunai and other traditional Minangkabau instruments are also commonly played with talempong.
+Talempong is usually performed with an accordion accompaniment, a type of organ supported and played with the right hand.
+In addition to the accordion, instruments such as saluang, gandang, serunai and other traditional Minangkabau instruments are commonly played with talempong.

 Kulintang

 Replica of a kulintang musical instrument, similar to the Gambang.

-Kolintang or kulintang is a bronze and wooden percussion instrument native to eastern Indonesia and also The Philippines.
-In Indonesia it is particularly associated with Minahasa people of North Sulawesi, however it also popular in Maluku and Timor.
-The instrument consist of a row/set of 5 to 9 graduated pot gongs, horizontally laid upon a frame arranged in order of pitch with the lowest gong found on the players' left.
+Kolintang, or kulintang, is a bronze and wooden percussion instrument native to eastern Indonesia and also The Philippines.
+In Indonesia it is particularly associated with the Minahasa people of North Sulawesi; however, it is also popular in Maluku and Timor.
+The instrument consists of a row/set of 5 to 9 graduated pot gongs, horizontally laid upon a frame arranged in order of pitch with the lowest gong found on the players' left.
 The gongs are laid in the instrument face side up atop two cords/strings running parallel to the entire length of the frame, with bamboo/wooden sticks/bars resting perpendicular across the frame, creating an entire kulintang set called a "pasangan".

-The main purpose for kulintang music in the community is to function as social entertainment at a professional, folk level.
+The main purpose for kulintang music in the community social entertainment at a professional, folk level.
 This music is unique in that it is considered a public music in the sense everyone is allowed to participate.
 Not only do the players play, but audience members are also expected to participate.
 These performances are important in that they bring people in the community and adjacent regions together, helping unify communities that otherwise may not have interacted with one another.
 Traditionally, when performers play kulintang music, their participation is voluntary.
 Musicians see performances as an opportunity to receive recognition, prestige and respect from the community and nothing more.

 Kulintang music differs in many aspects from gamelan music, primarily in the way the latter constructs melodies within a framework of skeletal tones and prescribed time interval of entry for each instruments.
 The framework of kulintang music is more flexible and time intervals are nonexistent, allowing for such things as improvisations to be more prevalent.